rqeeb/Zonnect/readme.md

 # Zonnect - Real-Time Chat App (BETA)

-Zonnect is a modern real-time chat application built using the MERN stack.
-It focuses on simplicity, performance, and a clean user experience.
+Zonnect is a minimalist real-time chat application built using the MERN stack.

 This project is currently in BETA, so features are still being developed and improved.